eduardokota/eduardokota.github.io/README.md

 Will be not compatible with IE9, assuming that in near future most Windows users will shift to Windows 10 (Edge, Chrome or Firefox browsers).

-Actually I'm Civil Engineering Student from Brazil, with half-Japanese and half-Brazil native ancestry.
+Actually I'm Civil Engineering Student from Brazil, with half-Japanese and half-Brazilian native ancestry.

 I had to learn English because most of my college textbooks are written in English.
 I read English websites most of time to access worldwide culture on Internet.